berlin/lod-core-organigram/README.md

 # Berlin Core Organigrams

-An experimental core orgranigrams for Berlin's administration, derived from the sources below.
+An experimental core orgranigram for Berlin's administration, derived from the sources below.
 Only a subset of the complete organigrams for each department or agency are included.

 ## Sources